 When Should an Intervention Happen?

 One of the biggest and most damaging myths about interventions is that they should take place when the addict is at her weakest or lowest point.
-In fact, this is such a mistake that PyschCentral listed it as the first of their “7 Common Misconceptions About Addiction Interventions.”
 Instead, an intervention should be considered as soon as friends and family of the patient agree that her behavior has changed, and there is reasonable evidence to assume that drugs or alcohol are involved.
 Waiting for the addict to reach “rock bottom” can result in irreparable damage being done – both to the addict’s well-being, as well as to the relationships she has.

 Additionally, scheduling an intervention as soon as possible can result in an easier period of treatment and readjustment for the addict, as the addiction would not be as deep or as difficult to break.